Skatterbrainz/cmhealth/README.md

 ```powershell
 Install-Module cmhealth
 ```
-(Note: this also installs modules dbatools, adsips, and carbon)
+Note: this also installs modules dbatools, adsips, and carbon.
+So, if you are running this on a machine which cannot access the PowerShell Gallery, you will need to manually install these other modules as well.

 ### Run all tests (default)